 When it comes to keeping mold and other bacteria at bay.
 It always depends on how often the coffee machine is being used.
 For example, if mold lays dormant it can produce spores as it loves to grow in moist, warm, environments.
 It can also outbreak in a coffee machine left over the weekend.

-- Clean out the coffee machines water chamber with white vinegar mixed with water.
+- Clean out the coffee machine's water chamber with white vinegar mixed with water.
 Allow the mixture to brew until the water chamber is completely empty.
+Repeat, repeat!

 - Switch the coffee machine off and let it all sit for at least 30 minutes.
 After this complete your brewing.

 - Rinse water through the entire machine by using water.
-Do this at least twice.
+Do this at least three times.

-Following these tips above will help you keep your coffee machine fully cleaned and well maintained.
+Following these tips above will help you keep your coffee machine fully cleaned, safer and well maintained.
 Providing you with a clean drink of coffee every time.